whataboutpets/minimal-mistakes/_posts/cats/2016-01-17-can-cats-be-allergic-to-cat-litter.md

   <figcaption>Rebecca Kahn - flickr.com (CC BY-SA 2.0) / Cropped from original</figcaption>
 </figure>

 When trying to assess whether your cat might be having an allergic reaction to the cat litter, there are a number of common symptoms that you can try to look for.
-[These cat litter allergy symptoms are often similar to the ones us humans would experience]({{ site.url }}/can-cat-litter-cause-allergy-symptoms-in-humans.html), except maybe for the excessive fur licking :-)
+[These cat litter allergy symptoms are often similar to the ones we humans would experience]({{ site.url }}/can-cat-litter-cause-allergy-symptoms-in-humans.html), except maybe for the excessive fur licking :-)

 The first category of **symptoms are visual** ones and some of them are very similar to allergic reactions people can have.
 For example, your cat may experience respiratory problems like a **runny nose, sneezing or even wheezing and coughing** like somebody with asthma would do.